andrewtatham/FuckingTrains/README.md

-# FuckingTrains
+# Trainchecker

-The sweary train checker.
+The no-longer-sweary train checker.

 Uses a Blinkstick Nano to indicate train state: